jdwhite88/note-herder/README.md

 # note-herder

 A website for writing and adding notes to a list.
-Redesigned from existing files in [public folder](public) to work with React: [static.html](public/static.html), [sign-in.html](public/sign-in.html), and [style.css](public/style.css).
+Redesigned from existing files in [public folder](public) to work with React: [notes.html](public/notes.html), [sign-in.html](public/sign-in.html), and [style.css](public/style.css).

-This project is the 6th-7th homework for XTern Bootcamp 2018, Session 1.
+This is the 3rd project for XTern Bootcamp 2018, Session 1.

 ## Setup
  0. Enable JavaScript in your web browser, if you haven't already.
- 1. Visit [https://jdwhite88.github.io/note-herder/] in your favorite internet browser that supports ES6 (not IE or Opera).
+ 1. Visit https://jdwhite88.github.io/note-herder/ in your favorite internet browser that supports ES6 (not IE or Opera).

  ## TODO
  * Implement new note button to add form to list